A polyhedral characterization of quasi-ordinary singularities: Abstract

 \section{Abstract}

 Given an irreducible hypersurface singularity of dimension $d$ (defined by a polynomial $f\in \field[[ \x ]][z]$) and the projection to the affine space defined by $\field[[ \x ]]$, we construct an invariant which detects whether the singularity is quasi-ordinary with respect to the projection.
 The construction uses a weighted version of Hironaka's characteristic polyhedron and successive embeddings of the singularity in affine spaces of higher dimensions.
-When $ f $ is quasi-ordinary, our invariant determines the semigroup of the singularity and hence it encodes the embedded topology of the singularity $ \{ f = 0 \} $ in a neighbourhood of the origin when $ \field = \IC;$ moreover, the construction yields the approximate roots, giving a new point of view on this subject.
+When $ f $ is quasi-ordinary, our invariant determines the semigroup of the singularity and hence it encodes the embedded topology of the singularity $ \{ f = 0 \} $ in a neighbourhood of the origin when $ \field = \IC$ and $ f $ is complex analytic; moreover, we explain the relation between the construction and the approximate roots.